 Even if there is some, compared to the money, time and effort that you spend on learning Chinese, returns that you’ll get is minimal or none.

 Learning Chinese is not a good investment.
 It is best considered a lifestyle commitment.
 The benefits are not monetary:

 Chinese brings a force to all of Chinese language learners.

-Regardless you’re a beginner or an advanced student, whether you’re teaching yourself or following a teacher, whatever your approach is, you’ll find that Chinese is a different language and it carries many fascinating stories and captivating elements that make you know more about yourself, what you can or can not do, and what impossible things can become possible.
+Regardless you’re a beginner or an advanced student, whether you’re teaching yourself or following a teacher, whatever your approach is, you’ll find that Chinese is a different language and it carries many fascinating stories and captivating elements that make you know more about yourself, what you can or can not do.

 Many people are constantly in fear, fear of missing out, fear of not finding happiness, fear of not getting ahead, and fear of all sorts of fear.